yh5529/yh5529/README.md

 - 👋 Hi, I’m @yh5529
 - 👀 I’m interested in finance and mathmematics.
-- 🌱 I’m currently learning quantitative fiannce.
+- 🌱 I’m currently learning quantitative finance.

 <!---
 yh5529/yh5529 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.